brodsa/findMEreadME/README_testing.md

 Using two databases for dev and prod led to missing up debugging mode and creating a super user.
 Two superusers were created, one for prod and one for dev.
 In addition a debug config variable was created, this can be switch on/off in both production and dev environment.

-The slug field was prepoluted only for admin panel.
+The slug field was prepopulated only for admin panel.
 The slug field consists of user and title.
 In the method `form_valid()` of `RegisterBook` class add the slug creation. `form.instance.slug = slugify(f"{self.request.POST.get('title')} {self.request.user}")`, hint from [StackOverflow](https://stackoverflow.com/questions/837828/how-do-i-create-a-slug-in-django)

-new feature: Validation of user input in form: check the year, check the length of description field.
+WHile testing the form, an error occurred related to clean method of the form class, which I was not able to solve.
+Error message can be viewed here.
+To test the rest of the code, this method was temporally remove.
+Therefore, the coverage report must be taken with caution.